ctb123za/carlos.prank/index.md

 You're so lucky you were not DQ.
 Anyway looking Forward to seeing it when it's done.

-Carlos Lopes: sounds good I'll keep an eye out for it Btw, retire this page i have no use for it anymore
+Carlos Lopes: Feels like so long ago. sounds good I'll keep an eye out for it Btw, retire this page i have no use for it anymore

 Nicole T: Sure thing Boo.